RedNotSus/Gemini-Slack/README.md

 # Gemini-Slack

-A slack bot that uses the hack club api to let you talk with gemini through slack directly.
+A slack bot that uses the hack club api to let you talk with gemini through slack directly, using conversation context and image generation.

 Supports